Clear communication: Write relevant and effective emails

 • Choose a greeting and closing line that fit the type of communication and your reader.

-• If you know the recipient will read your message on a smartphone, get right to the point.
+• If you know the receiver will read your message on a phone, get right to the point.

-• Don’t assume that the intended recipient is the only one who will read your message.
+• Don’t assume that the intended receiver is the only one who will read your message.

 Subject line